nicola-palmieri/Animal_Trial_Analyzer/README.md

 # 📊 Table Analyzer

 Table Analyzer is a modular R/Shiny application that walks researchers from raw spreadsheets to publication-ready figures and tables.
-The current release streamlines each step of the workflow with dedicated modules for uploading, filtering, modeling, and visualization.
+The v1.00 app ships with dedicated tabs for uploading, filtering, modeling, and visualization so you can run end-to-end analyses without leaving the browser.

+### Current status

+- Stable Shiny app focused on interactive descriptive statistics, ANOVA (one- and two-way), linear and mixed models, correlations, and PCA.
+- Built-in demo datasets let you try the workflow immediately; Excel uploads support both tidy long and two-row-header wide formats.
+- Export buttons mirror what you see in the UI—model summaries, Type-III ANOVA tables, diagnostic plots, and Word reports for LM/LMM modules.

 ---